rackerlabs/rackspace-how-to/content/exchange/migrating-exchange-to-exchange-via-outlook.md

 ### Import your PST file to your email client

-After you have exported your PST file you need to add your new Rackspace Microsoft Exchange email account to your email client.
+After you have exported your PST file, you need to add your new Rackspace Microsoft Exchange email account to your email client.
 After your account is set up, perform the following steps:

-1. Open Outlook, log into your
+1. Open Outlook, log in to your
    Microsoft Exchange mailbox, and select **File > Import and Export**, as shown in the following image: